Paris, Texas (band): Background

 Paris, Texas was formed in Madison, Wisconsin, in December 1997 by Scott Sherpe, Sam Vinz, Nick Zinkgraf (all three of whom were college roommates at the time), Matt Tennessen and Matt Mangan.
 They recorded a five-song demo tape in January 1998 in Rainer Maria bassist (and Matt Tennessen's former Ezra Pound band mate) Kaia Fischer's basement and played their first show at Whole Music Club in Minneapolis with Rainer Maria the next month on Valentine's Day.

 Rainer Maria drummer Bill Keuhn brought the band's demo to the attention of Polyvinyl Records and were signed shortly thereafter, releasing a self-titled EP in the fall of 1998, and full-length album So, You Think it's Hot Here? in October, 1999.
 Guitarist Matt Mangan departed shortly after its release and was replaced by Nolan Treolo.
 The Brazilliant EP followed in October, 2000.

 A friend who was an intern at New Line Records shared a demo recording of "Hip Replacement" with the label heads, which led to the band being signed and beginning work on Like You Like An Arsonist, which was released in 2004 after an eight-month recording session and the band relocating to Milwaukee.

 According to CMJ New Music Magazine:

 ”Furious punk guitars that sound more rock than emo, backed by chaotic but somehow precise drumming...it's hard to believe Paris Texas were ever considered emo at all - there's much more bark than whine.”

-A remix of the song "Bombs Away" is featured on the Blade: Trinty soundtrack.
+A remix of the song "Bombs Away" is featured on the Blade: Trinity soundtrack.